 This course provides the student with the opportunity to directly apply the knowledge and skills learned in the program by working in a criminal justice agency or other suitable location for 390 hours.
-Prerequisite: Completion of all other courses.
+Prerequisite: The student must be in good standing as stated in the Standards of Satisfactory Academic Progress and be in the last 24 credits of their program and/or have the approval of the Department Chair and Program Coordinator.